temporalio/proposals/dotnet/sdk-phase-1.md

 https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection

-* We have `Temporal.Client.ITemporalClient` and `Temporal.Client.ITemporalConnection` to allow DI for these impls
+* We have `Temporalio.Client.ITemporalClient` and `Temporalio.Client.ITemporalConnection` to allow DI for these impls
-* Should we also do this for `Temporal.Client.WorkflowHandle`?
+* Should we also do this for `Temporalio.Client.WorkflowHandle`?
 Is there value in injecting that?
 * Since activity instances are instantiated by the user upon registration, the user can use DI when creating those classes to, say, inject a logger
   * We'll need an example showing this